Instances

 terminal

 This route accepts a profile ID or profile name in the path.
-Its request body uses headless rather than mode.
+Unlike /instances/start and /instances/launch, its request body uses headless instead of mode.

 Open A Tab In An Instance